`Texture.HttpStructuredField`

 top-level types defined by the RFC:

-* items (single bare item with optional parameters)
+* items with `parse_item/2` (a single bare item with optional parameters)

-* lists (comma separated sequence of items or inner lists)
+* lists with `parse_list/2` (a comma separated sequence of items or inner lists)

 Returned data is, by default, tagged with the parsed value type.
 You can opt